-They’re also great sources of vitamin A, C, and K, contain many healthy minerals, and have a high water content, meaning they’re great for hydration.
-But is this sweet and tangy fruit safe for individuals who are watching their blood sugar to eat regularly?
+They’re also great sources of vitamin A, vitamin C, and vitamin K, contain many other healthy vitamins and minerals (like potassium and folate), and have a high water content, meaning they’re great for hydration.
+But is this sweet and tangy fruit safe for individuals watching their blood sugar levels to eat regularly in a balanced diet?
+What about its effects on a diabetes diet?

-In this article, we’ll explore the connection between tomatoes and blood glucose levels, insulin response, and other health effects that tomatoes may have.
+In this article, we’ll explore the connection between tomatoes and blood glucose levels, insulin responses, and other overall health effects that tomatoes may have.

 Tomatoes and Blood Sugar: What the Science Says

 Unfortunately, not much research has been done on this subject.
-However, a small randomized control trial involving healthy women pointed to lower blood glucose concentrations in people who consumed 200 grams of tomato juice or tomato 30 minutes before eating a small serving of carbohydrates.
+However, a small randomized control trial involving healthy women pointed to lower stable blood sugar levels in people who consumed 200 grams of tomato juice or tomato 30 minutes before eating a small serving of carbohydrates.

-It’s difficult to draw large conclusions from this study due to its extremely small study population (25 women).
+It's challenging to draw significant conclusions from this study due to its small study population (25 women).
 So, although it may suggest that the tomato can have anti-hyperglycemic effects, more wide-reaching research is likely still needed to confirm its findings.

 Do Different Tomato Varieties Have Different Effects?

 Sun-dried tomatoes, however, have much less water content and consequently much higher proportions of calories, carbohydrates, and other nutrients.
-In general, dried fruits may impact your glucose more dramatically than whole, raw fruits, so portion size is important to consider when adding sun-dried tomatoes to your plate.
+In general, dried fruits may impact your glucose levels and overall health more than whole, raw fruits, so portion size is important to consider when adding sun-dried tomatoes to your plate.

 Fresh vs. Canned Tomatoes

-When we compare fresh and canned tomatoes, much of the nutritional content appears to be the.
+When we compare fresh tomatoes and canned tomatoes, much of the nutritional content appears to be the same.
 The key difference lies in the sodium content, which is added during the canning process.

-So if you prefer using canned tomatoes over the ripe fruit, look for options that don’t have salt added during processing.
-The table below gives an overview of the nutritional differences between fresh and canned tomatoes.
+So, if you prefer using canned tomatoes over the ripe fruit in your salsa and other tomato dishes, look for options that don't have salt added during processing.
+Scroll down to see an overview of the nutritional differences between fresh and canned tomatoes.

 What About Tomato Juice?

-You’ll also want to check the nutritional label to make sure that your serving of tomato juice is sparse in carbs and does not contain added salt.
+You'll also want to check the nutritional label to ensure that your serving of tomato juice is sparse in carbs and doesn't contain added salt.
+As healthier food choices, opt for low-sodium options.
+You can also reduce the risk of too many or too high of a blood sugar spike by using plain tomatoes to create homemade tomato sauce and tomato soups.

-In the table below, you can see how different methods of consuming tomatoes can affect their nutrient composition.
+The table below shows how different methods of consuming tomatoes can affect their nutrient composition.

 Tomatoes and Type 2 Diabetes

-Some studies seem to suggest that an antioxidant called lycopene (found in tomatoes) can positively affect blood glucose levels in individuals with diabetes, however more research is still needed to determine how strong the impact is.
+Some studies suggest that an antioxidant property called lycopene (found in tomatoes) can positively affect blood glucose levels in individuals with diabetes.
+However, more research is still needed to determine how strong the impact is.

-However, another study published in the International Journal of Food Sciences and Nutrition found that there were no significant differences in blood glucose levels among diabetic participants who consumed 200 grams of raw tomato daily for eight weeks during the study period.
+However, another study published in the International Journal of Food Sciences and Nutrition found that there were no significant differences in blood glucose levels among diabetic participants who consumed 200 grams of raw tomato in their daily diet for eight weeks during the study period.

-Due to conflicting results across various studies, it’s hard to determine how much, if any, effect tomatoes can have on blood sugar levels.
-More research is still needed to determine how tomatoes may be beneficial for individuals with diabetes.
+Due to these conflicting results across various studies, it's hard to determine how much, if any, side effects tomatoes can have on blood sugar levels.
+More research is still needed to determine how tomatoes may benefit individuals with diabetes.

 {{rich-text-cta-cgm1="/style-guide"}}